ahmdmhd/s2dm/docs/CONTRIBUTING.md

 # Contributing to Simplified Semantic Data Modeling
 > **NOTE:** This document explains how to contribute to the data modeling approach itself.
-If you want to contribute to a certain data specification of a particular domain, then follow the [Modeling Guide](MODELING_GUIDE.md) instead.
+If you want to contribute to a certain data specification of a particular domain, then follow the [modeling guide](docs/MODELING_GUIDE.md) instead.

 ## Development Environment

-Simplified Semantic Data Modeling uses [uv](https://docs.astral.sh/uv/) for packaging and dependency management.
-To start developing with Simplified Semantic Data Modeling, install `uv` using the [recommended method](https://docs.astral.sh/uv/#getting-started).
+`S2DM` uses [uv](https://docs.astral.sh/uv/) for packaging and
+dependency management.
+To start developing with `S2DM`, install `uv` using the [recommended method](https://docs.astral.sh/uv/#getting-started).

 Once `uv` is installed, install the dependencies with the following command: